codewar65/VTX_ClientServer/README.md

 Place the two javascript files on your webserver so the HTML can get at them.

+### vtxdata.js

 The contents of the vtxdata is information the client needs to connect to your system.

-sysName will be place in the <TITLE> of the page if it is missing or blank.
+**sysName** will be place in the <TITLE> of the page if it is missing or blank.

-wsConnect is the url:port to the websocket service that will direct you to your system.
+**wsConnect** is the url:port to the websocket service that will direct you to your system.

-term is the terminal type that gets reported to the telnet server.
+**term** is the terminal type that gets reported to the telnet server.
 Use PETSCII if you are connecting to a Commodore style board.

-codePage is the default codepage of the system.
+**codePage** is the default codepage of the system.

-crtCols, crtRows are the dimensions of the a normal terminal screen.
-Rows may grow as upto crtHistory.
+**crtCols**, **crtRows** are the dimensions of the a normal terminal screen.
+Rows may grow as upto **crtHistory**.
-Lines of data beyond crtHistory get appended to the bottom, and rows from the top of the terminal get truncated.
+Lines of data beyond **crtHistory** get appended to the bottom, and rows from the top of the terminal get truncated.

-xScale is a scaling factor for displaying the terminal.
+**xScale** is a scaling factor for displaying the terminal.
+A value of 1 is no scaling, values larger than 1 would double the size of the terminal horizontally.

-initStr contains optional ANSI codes that can be sent to the term prior to connection to set it into whatever modes the system operator desires.
+**initStr** contains optional ANSI codes that can be sent to the term prior to connection to set it into whatever modes the system operator desires.

-defPageAttr is a value that defines the colors of the page, bits 7-0 are the colors of the page, bits 15-8 is the border color (the parent container outside of the main vtxpage div).
+**defPageAttr** is a value that defines the colors of the page, bits 7-0 are the colors of the page, bits 15-8 is the border color (the parent container outside of the main vtxpage div).
 Colors are 0x00 - 0xFF (ANSI colors whereas color 0 = transparent).

-defCrsrAttr is the default cursor attributes or how the cursor will be displayed.
+**defCrsrAttr** is the default cursor attributes or how the cursor will be displayed.
 Bits 7-0 are the color (0x00 - 0xFF), bit 9-8 define the style (0=none, 1=thin, 2=thick, 3=full block), bit 10 defines the orientation (0=horizontal, 1=vertical)

-defCellAttr defines the default character attributes (what CSI 0 m reverts to).
+**defCellAttr** defines the default character attributes (what CSI 0 m reverts to).
 Bits 7-0 are the foreground color, bits 15-8 are the background color.
 Other bits can be set as well.
 See the documention at the head of vtxclient.js on GitHub.

-telnet lets the client know if the server is connecting to a telnet service if set to 1.
+**telnet** lets the client know if the server is connecting to a telnet service if set to 1.
 If the value is set to 0, no telnet handshaking negotiations will take place once a connection is made.

 ```javascript